p6spy/p6spy/src/site/markdown/configandusage.md

 Setting useprefix to true requires you to prefix your URLs with p6spy:.
 The default setting is false.

+### logMessageFormat

+The log message format is selected by specifying the class to use to format the log messages.
+The following classes are available with P6Spy.

+`com.p6spy.engine.logging.appender.SingleLineFormat`

+`com.p6spy.engine.logging.appender.MultiLineFormat`

+The MultiLineFormat might be better from a readability perspective.
+Because it will place the effective SQL statement on a separate line.
+However, the SingleLineFormat might be better if you have a need to parse the log messages.
+The default is SingleLineFormat for backward compatibility.

+You can also supply your own log message formatter to customize the format.
+Simply create a class which implements the `com.p6spy.engine.logging.appender.MessageFormattingStrategy` interface and place it on the classpath.

 ## Command Line Options

 Every parameter specified in the property file can be set and overriden at the command line using the Java -D flag.